esper-io/dev-docs/docs/home/devconsole/device-template/index.md

 [Kiosk-Multiapplication mode section](../../assets/OLD_DASHBOARD/kiosk-multiapplication-template.png)

-Afer choosing the app mode, choose the apps that you would like to have installed on your device during provisioning.
+After choosing the app mode, choose the apps that you would like to have installed on your device during provisioning.

 You may choose from install apps from a variety of sources-
 1. Preloaded apps - There are many preloaded apps packaged with android devices.
 Approve these apps to show up on your device after provisioning by adding their package name in the following section: